imi-bigpicture/opentile/README.md

 The Philips tiff-format allows tiles to be sparse, i.e. missing.
 For such tiles, *opentile* instead provides a blank (currently white) tile image using the same jpeg header as the rest of the image.

 ***Aperio svs***
 Some Asperio svs-files have corrupt tile data at edges of non-base pyramidal levels.
 This is observed as tiles with 0-byte length and tiles with incorrect pixel data. *opentile* detects such corruption and instead returns downscaled image data from lower levels.
+Associated images (label, overview) are currently not handled correctly.

 ## Basic usage
 ***Load a Ndpi-file using tile size (1024, 1024) pixels.***